 Alex Kusmanoff has a background in law and environmental science, and has also worked in various policy roles for the Australian and Victorian governments.
 He has more recently completed a PhD with the RMIT Interdisciplinary Conservation (ICON) Science lab, in which he investigated use of framing techniques for enhancing conservation messages.
 Alex is currently continuing this research theme with the Australian Government’s National Environmental Science Program’s Threatened Species Recovery Hub project: using social and economic opportunities for threatened species recovery.
 His research applies social science concepts, particularly from psychology and economics, to empirically test alternatively-framed information, and to analyse contemporary conservation communications.

-Matthew is a PhD candidate with the Interdisciplinary Conservation ICON Science lab at RMIT University.
+Matthew is a Postdoctoral Fellow with the Interdisciplinary Conservation ICON Science lab at RMIT University.
 Matthew is currently working on a range of research projects including evaluating the social dimensions of private land conservation, biodiversity footprint analysis, conservation behavior change and predictive modeling of human behavior.

 Previously, Matthew worked in forest and prairie restoration projects in Minnesota and New York, and managed a protected area in West Africa, focused on primate conservation.
 He received his undergraduate degree from the University of Minnesota College of Natural Resources and his MSc from Interdisciplinary Centre for Conservation Science at Imperial College London.
 His research is supported by RMIT University, the Australian Research Council’s Centre of Excellence for Environmental Decisions, and the Australian Government’s National Environmental Science Program’s Threatened Species Recovery Hub.